valentinavallalta/cs124-lab2/design/design.md

 valued in our design from the start, so we are happy that we were able to stick with it and still create a functioning design.
 We are also proud that we were able to implement many suggestions that we received in the last round of user testing, like adding a pencil by the To Do List name to make the editable feature more discoverable.
+We are also really proud of how we were able to figure out firestorm to have a main collection and a sub-collection and we are proud that for Lab 4, we were able to break the tasks down into smaller pieces and make small progress without breaking our entire code.